rajannpatel/ubuntupbx/README.md

 <hr>

-This guide is broken down into 3 steps, which will:
+This guide is broken down into 3 steps:

-- **STEP 1:** create an Ubuntu virtual machine or container running on your computer, which will be referred to as the "cloud-deployment workspace"
+- **STEP 1:** <br>create an Ubuntu virtual machine or container running on your computer, which will be referred to as the "cloud-deployment workspace"
-- **STEP 2:** install and configure Google Cloud CLI in the cloud-deployment workspace
+- **STEP 2:** <br>install and configure Google Cloud CLI in the cloud-deployment workspace
-- **STEP 3:** deploy an Ubuntu virtual machine on Google Cloud that will have:
+- **STEP 3:** <br>deploy an Ubuntu virtual machine on Google Cloud that will have:
     - FreePBX 17 and Asterisk 20.6 running on a free Ubuntu 24.04 LTS virtual machine in Google Cloud, with Flowroute, Telnyx, and T38Fax trunks preconfigured for VoIP (voice over IP) and FoIP (fax over IP) using T.38 with T.30 ECM enabled.
     - 12 years of security patching for all open source dependencies of FreePBX, including Asterisk 20.6.
     - security patching automations enabled until the year 2034.